interop-alliance/byoe-react-examples/README.md

 ## Contribute

 PRs accepted.
-Keep app-agnostic logic in `@interop/was-react` rather than growing it in the examples; each example should stay the smallest honest app of its tier.
+Keep app-agnostic logic in `@interop/was-react` rather than growing it in the examples; each example should stay as simple as possible.

 ## License